ovh/docs/pages/manage_and_operate/observability/logs_data_platform/archive_cold_storage/guide.en-gb.md

 ### Retrieving the archives

-#### Using the OVHcloud Manager
+#### Using the OVHcloud Control Panel

 On a cold storage enabled stream (you can quickly see if they are with the archive checkbox), you have a new `Archives`{.action} item on the bottom of the stream menu.
 Click on it to navigate to the archives pages.
 On this page, you have a list of the archives produced.
 Each archive is named after its date, so you can quickly retrieve an archive of a particular day.

 ![Archive page](images/archive-1.png){.thumbnail}

 From this page you can launch the "unfreezing" process of your archive and make it available for download.
 This delay varies between 10 minutes to 4 hours depending on multiple factors like the size of the archive.
-There is no delay in the case you choose the **OVH Object Storage** backend for your archives.
+There is no delay in the case you choose the **OVHcloud Object Storage** backend for your archives.

 Once available, its status changes and a new `Download`{.action} action appears.

 #### Using the API

 If you want to download your logs using the API (to use them in a Big Data analysis platform for example), you can do all these steps by using the OVHcloud api available at [https://api.ovh.com](https://api.ovh.com){.external}.
-You can try all these steps with the [OVH API Console](https://api.ovh.com/){.external}.
+You can try all these steps with the [OVHcloud API Console](https://api.ovh.com/){.external}.

 You will need your OVHcloud service name associated with your account.
 Your service name is the login logs-xxxxx that is displayed in the left of the OVHcloud Manager.